bids-standard/bids-specification/src/02-common-principles.md

     files at that level of the hierarchy or below.
 Where such metadata content is consistent across multiple data files, it is RECOMMENDED to store metadata in this way, rather than duplicating that metadata content across multiple metadata files.

+1. Where multiple applicable JSON files are loaded as per rule 5.2, key-values can only be overwritten by files lower in the filesystem hierarchy; the absence of a key-value in a later file does not imply the "unsetting" of that field (and indeed there is no notion of such).

 Example 1: Demonstration of inheritance principle